-WARNING: On the "Customize Settings" window, do NOT select "Block all incoming connections..." or you can inadvertently lock yourself out of your Cyber Range RDP session (remote desktop).
-If you do this, your Instructor will have to reset your entire Range VM environment for you to continue, possibly reducing your score.
+WARNING: Do NOT select "Block all incoming connections..." or you can inadvertently lock yourself out of your Cyber Range RDP session (remote desktop).
+If you do this, your Instructor will have to reset your entire Range VM environment for you to continue.